The Ultimate Guide to the Cookie Dough Fundraiser

 Frozen pre-portioned cookies

-You might find it easier to fundraise with frozen pre-cut cookies—this option requires minimal preparation and is even more convenient because customers will know exactly how many cookies they can make.
+You might find it easier to fundraise with frozen pre-cut cookies.
+This option requires minimal preparation and is even more convenient because customers will know exactly how many cookies they can make.

 Cookie mix